Blood Diamond: Production

-Charles Leavitt was hired by Warner Bros. in February 2004 to rewrite an early draft of the film, then titled Okavango.
+Charles Leavitt was hired by Warner Bros.
+Pictures in February 2004 to rewrite an early draft of the film, titled Okavango.
 The story had been stuck in development hell at the studio for years before producers Paula Weinstein and Gillian Gorfil finally decided on the story of an African farmer caught up in the conflict between an American smuggler and the local diamond-mining organization.
 Leavitt researched the diamond industry at great length before he began writing the screenplay, explaining that he has "always been a stickler for immersing [himself] in research".

-He wrote the film with the assumption that it would offend the diamond industry, particularly De Beers, and so made sure to portray the industry truthfully, aware that he could potentially be sued by De Beers and other powerful mining corporations.
+He wrote the film with the assumption it would offend the diamond industry, particularly De Beers, and so made sure to portray the industry truthfully, aware that he could potentially be sued by De Beers and other powerful mining corporations.
 Paula Weinstein was impressed by Leavitt's Blood Diamond draft, but hired writers Ed Zwick and Marshall Herskovitz to rewrite it.
 By the time he had completed the script, Zwick had become so interested in the story that he agreed to direct the film as well.

-Filming took place on-location in South Africa (Cape Town, Port Edward), Mozambique (Maputo, Goba), and London, England.
+Filming took place on-location in South Africa (Cape Town, Port Edward), Mozambique (Maputo, Goba) and London, England.

+David Hasselhoff was offered the lead role of Danny Archer, but he turned it down because he did not like the direction of the character.
+Leonardo DiCaprio was given the role.